virgesmith/neworder/README.md

 - **python module**: easy to install and integrate, available on all common platforms
 - **low barriers to entry**: users need only write standard python code, little or no new coding skills required.
 - **flexibility**: models are specified in python code, so can be arbitrarily complex
-- **data agnosticism**: the framework does not impose any constraints on data sources, or outputs.
+- **data agnosticism**: the framework does not impose any constraints on data formats for either sources or outputs.
 - **reusability**: leverage python modules like *numpy*, *pandas* and *matplotlib*.
 - **reproducibility**: built-in, customisable random generator seeding strategies
 - **speed**: the module is written in optimised C++ and provides fast Monte-Carlo, statistical and data manipulation functions.